 Additionally, remote monitoring and control is provided in every kind of operating systems, by using worldwide known and continuously devoloping software programs.
-These softwares can be supplied from.

 9.2 Serial Communication Port Connection Cable

 The maximum length for RS232 communication cable should be 25 meters.
 For remote panel and UPS connection the same pin configuration is valid.
 Connection terminals of RS232 cable is shown below for com1 and com2 ports: